Posted - July 5, 2022

 Working Trial

 Once you’ve found a nanny you believe to be the right fit, you may want to try a paid working trial before hiring them full-time.
-Decide on a period of time (usually 1-2 weeks) where they will work either partial or full shifts as your family’s nanny.
+Decide on a period (usually 1-2 weeks) where they will work either partial or full shifts as your family’s nanny.
 During this time, ask your children for feedback and communicate regularly with your nanny to get a feel for how they fit into your family’s life.
 At the end of the trial period, share any feedback and decide whether or not to hire them full-time.

-Hire a Nanny the Easy Way
+How To Hire a Nanny the Easy Way

 Worried about dedicating a lot of time to finding the right nanny for your family?
 Call on Hello, Nanny!™ to cut down on the work!
 We thoroughly vet and interview nannies, so you don’t have to.
 All the nannies in our expansive network have been fully screened and have passed a background check.
 You can rest easy knowing that all candidates are qualified to work with children.